About the Journal

 Peer Review Process

 All received contributions are reviewed according to the principle of double-blind peer review.
 Relevance of each article is assessed by two reviewers (one of them is from an International Editorial Board).
 The final decision for the publication is adopted by the editorial board.
-Reviewers will elaborate a Review according to the guidelines of the review form (available at this link) for each received contribution, in which they accurately describe the reasons for the publication, further revision or rejection of the estimated contribution.
+Reviewers will elaborate a review according to the guidelines of the review form for each received contribution, in which they accurately describe the reasons for the publication, further revision or rejection of the estimated contribution.
 Throughout the entire peer review process anonymity of both, authors and evaluators, is guaranteed.
 The reviews of papers should be submitted no later than three months after the receipt of the original text, except in unforeseeable circumstances.

 Verba Hispanica is published one issue per year.